 HPV-positive head and neck cancers typically develop in the throat at the back of the tongue and near or in the folds of the tonsils, which makes them difficult to detect.

 Although people with HPV-positive cancers have a lower risk of dying or having recurrence than those with HPV-negative cancers, early diagnosis is associated with the best outcomes.
-Regular dental check-ups that include an examination of the entire head and neck can be vital in detecting cancer early.
+Regular check-ups at Barbara Bell DDS, PA that include an examination of the entire head and neck can be vital in detecting cancer early.

 Can the HPV Vaccine Help Prevent Head and Neck Cancer?

 The CDC recommends that 11 to 12 year old boys and girls get two doses of HPV vaccine to prevent cervical and other less common genital cancers.
 It is possible that the HPV vaccine might also prevent head and neck cancers – since the vaccine prevents an initial infection with HPV types that can cause head and neck cancers – but the studies currently underway do not yet have sufficient data to say whether the HPV vaccine will prevent these cancers.